Kowsalyasp/parentkarafmodule/sql readme.md

 ## Packages:
-**API -**  A collection of interfaces with their respective methods, fields, and constructors.
+  -API -  A collection of interfaces with their respective methods, fields, and constructors.
 It provides the services for data containers, queries, constraints, and clauses.
-**internal -** It provides the services of a package.
+  -internal - It provides the services of a package.
-**resource -** Auto-generated table content class file.
+  -resource - Auto-generated table content class file.
-**update all -** The interface for DDL-related actions.
+  -update all - The interface for DDL-related actions.

 ### api package:
 * **DML -** The DML commands in Structured Query Language change the data present in the SQL database.
 We can easily access, store, modify,   update and delete the existing records from the database using DML commands, Here it provides the services for all related DML queries.